 This turns out to be a very useful way of looking at these bundles.
 Indeed, modern classical field theory is not formulated in the language of metrised vector bundles but in that of principal bundles with orthogonal structure groups.
 For example, the electromagnetic force is dealt with on a principal $U(1)$-bundle, the weak force on a principal $SU(2)$-bundle and the strong force on a principal $SU(3)$-bundle. \cite{frageo} Moreover, the spacetime metric in general relativity gives rise to an $O(1,3)$-principal bundle that has the Lorentz frames as elements.
 Using this principal bundle, we can hope to define spinors on a curved spacetime, a construction that would be incomprehensible without the language of principal bundles.

 \begin{remark} Of course, we never used the symmetry of the inner product in the proof of claim \ref{orth}.
-A similar result therefore also holds, for example, for symplectic forms: the categories of $2k$-dimensional symplectic vector bundles and that of principal bundles with $Sp(2k,\Bbbk)$ as a structure group are equivalent.
+A similar result therefore also holds, for example, for symplectic forms: the category of $2k$-dimensional symplectic vector bundles and the category of principal bundles with $Sp(2k,\Bbbk)$ as a structure group are equivalent.
 One encounters an example of this fact when one constructs the (two-dimensional) spinor bundle corresponding to a spin structure on a manifold.
 Since this is an associated bundle to a $SL(2,\C)$-principal bundle and $SL(2,\C)= Sp(2,\C)$, we naturally obtain a symplectic form on the spinor bundle, from the canonical symplectic form on $\C^2$.
-This symplectic form is used intensively by physicists, since it is closely related to the spacetime metric in general relativity, in case we consider spin structures on a spacetime manifold. \end{remark}
+This symplectic form is used intensively by physicists, since it is closely related to the spacetime metric in general relativity, when we consider spin structures on a spacetime manifold. \end{remark}